BeatrizFerLim/Data-Structures/Project 4/readme.md

 3. **Ordered Traversal:** BSTs support various methods of ordered traversal, such as inorder, preorder, and postorder traversal, which can be useful for tasks like printing elements in sorted order.

 ### Limitations
-1. **Unbalanced Trees:** In certain scenarios, such as when elements are inserted in sorted order, a BST may become unbalanced, leading to degraded performance with operations like search and insertion, which could approach O(n) time complexity in the worst case.
+1. **Unbalanced Trees:** In certain scenarios, such as when elements are inserted in sorted order, a BST may become unbalanced, leading to a degraded performance with operations like search and insertion, which could approach O(n) time complexity in the worst case.

 2. **Space Complexity:** Although BSTs offer efficient search operations, they may require more memory compared to other data structures due to the additional overhead of storing pointers for each node.